-As the course starts we’ll go over Python fundamentals including how to download and install Python.
+As the course starts, we’ll go over Python fundamentals, including how to download and install Python.
 It is recommended you download Python 3

-Moving on to data types and number types.
+Then, we’ll look at data types and number types.
 We’ll learn about strings, booleans, files, lists, tuples, comprehensions.
 Lastly, we’ll begin our exploration of functions and classes.